SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The return trip takes only about two hours, since you will head back up via the freeway.
 There are no stops along the way, so make sure you grab something to eat or drink in Carmel for the ride home.

-You will get to SF around 7:30 pm or 8 pm.
+You will get to SF around 7:30 or 8 pm.

-As you approach the city, the bus driver will confirm your drop off location.
+As you approach the city, the bus driver will confirm your drop-off location.
 You can also get off the bus at a pre-determined stop in Union Square or Fisherman's Wharf.

 Comments?
 Questions?
 Suggestions?

-I would love for you to join me in my private Facebook group
+I would love for you to join me in my private Facebook group!

-It's a great place to interact with me and others who know the area well.
+It's a great place to interact with me and others who are familiar with the area.

 You can ask questions, get advice for your upcoming stay, and then share your photos and advice with others when you return home.
 It's a great community and the fastest way to get answers to those nagging questions about your visit!